 Download all discussion guides in one document.
 (15 pages)

 Stewardship of creation is named in the congregation’s mission and core values.
-People understand caring for the earth as a key part of the Christian calling. discussion guide
+People understand caring for the earth as a key part of the Christian calling.

 The congregation includes people with a passion and gifts for guiding the church in earth stewardship practices.
 These people are recognized and the congregation has formally blessed their gifts.